 ARPANet: The first computer network (or “intranet”), created by the Department of Defense, which was fully implemented in 1969.
 I’ve never heard it associated with nuclear strikes or anything of the sort.
 It was created merely to replace slow and overused satellite communication between government agencies.
 When originally created, it did not use TCP/IP, it used NCP.

 RFC: RFC stands for “Request for Comment”.
 The article does not mention these, but they are crucial to understand when things were adopted.
-They’re sort of like the Congressional bills of the technology world, but more well-defined.
+They’re sort of like the Congressional bills of the technology world.
 RFC documents are official definitions of technological protocols or interfaces.
-When something is adopted as a standard, an RFC fully defining it is written, and, if other people want to interface with it, they use that “law” to know how things work.
+When something is adopted as a standard, a RFC fully defining it is written, and, if other people want to interface with it, they use that “law” to know how things work.
 The very first RFC, RFC 1, was called “Host Software” and dictated the infrastructure of ARPANet.
-RFC 791 was for TCP/IP 1981.
+RFC 791 was for TCP/IP in 1981.
 RFC 894 was for Ethernet in 1984.
 RFC 1035 was for DNS in 1987.
 These dates do not necessarily correspond to when the interfaces were created, but they do indicate when the interfaces were standardized and/or adopted.

 World Wide Web: The World Wide Web was formally introduced in 1989.
 The World Wide Web is, in very loose terms, the combination of HTTP, HTML, and database communication that transfers web content by a standardized means to a web browser.